Skip to content

 Funding & allowlisting

-The Foundation funds the 32 CTN principal only after validating submitted data against one-use, pubkey-bound allowlist intents.
+The Foundation funds the 32 CTN principal only after approval and validation of the submitted onboarding data and enrollment token.

 1. Validates deposit data.